Skip to main content

 Collapse ▲

-The best way to learn how to farm is to gain experience by working on a farm, participating in an internship or apprenticeship program, or leasing land on a farm incubator.
+The best way to learn how to farm is to gain hands-on experience by working on a farm, participating in an internship or apprenticeship program, or leasing land on a farm incubator.
 If you are not able to do that at this time in your life, consider visiting as many farms as you can on farm tours.
 In addition, workshops, conferences, farm schools, and short courses can also provide valuable information, perspective, and resources to ground the development of your farm aspirations.
+Here is a farming self assessment that you can use to gauge where you are in the farm start-up process.

 Farm Employment